|

 for model 12 burners.
 But with the depression going

-strong I do not think this programme accounts for all the
+strong I do not think this program accounts for all the

 lamps that have model 12 burners on model 11 lamp bases.